 Then his sweat became like drops of blood.
 You can google the medical explanation, but it is clear that he was in deep distress.

 When I first saw the Greek word which I translated “more intensely, I thought it was saying he “stretched out” or prostrated himself.
 He went from kneeling to stretching out on the ground.
 However, the adverb (ektenōs and pronounced ehk-teh-nohss) is best translated it as I did or as follows: “eagerly, fervently, constantly” and “very fervently” (Acts 12:5; 1 Peter 1:22; Luke 22:44, and only in those three verses).
-But the verb form sure means to “stretch out.”
+But the verb form sure means to “stretch out” (or extend).

 Here’s Matthew’s version, however: “Going a little farther, he fell with his face to the ground and prayed, ‘My Father, if it is possible, may this cup be taken from me.
 Yet not as I will, but as you will’” (Matt.
 26:37, NIV).
 It looks like his divine will won.

 The moment that we are born again in Christ, we partake of the divine nature (2 Peter 1:4).
 The Spirit regenerates us and lives inside of us.
 God helps our sinful human nature and our sinful will.
 Jesus did not have a sin nature and sinful will, but he still had to wrestle with the idea of the pain of the crucifixion.
 He surrendered to God’s will because of his love for you and me.

 Therefore, he got up from his kneeling and checked on his disciples.
 They were sleeping, worn out from grief.
 Grief can tire a person out.